the-artinet-project/types/README.md

 # @artinet/types

-TypeScript types for the artinet agent system.
+A collection of useful types for the artinet.

 ## Installation